TanishkThoria/Personal-Website/content/projects.md

 It takes a lot more work than you may think.

-*Though that could just be because I am slightly incompetent*
+*Though that could just be because I am slightly incompetent.*